Cover Image for DUI Expungement in Oklahoma: Everything You Need To Know

 If you get a DUI in Oklahoma, information about your arrest and / or conviction will show up in three separate locations: your driving record, your arrest record, and your court record.
 All of these can be expunged, but they require different steps and there are different requirements for each.

-Types of expungements for DUIs
+Types of Expungements for DUIs in Oklahoma

 There are two different types of expungement that can occur when you get your arrest and court records expunged - a full expungement and a partial expungement.

-Partial Expungement
+Partial DUI Expungement in Oklahoma

-Partial expungement for a misdemeanor DUI with a deferred sentence
+Partial Expungement for a Misdemeanor DUI With a Deferred Sentence

 Normally the judge will defer judgment for either 12 or 18 months on a misdemeanor DUI.
 At the end of that 12 or 18-month period, the judge and prosecutor will check to see if you have completed all the terms of your probation.
 This usually means taking a drug and alcohol assessment, a victim’s impact panel, a DUI class, and community service.
 The judge will also check to make sure all your court costs have been paid and that you have not received any additional criminal charges.
-If all those requirements have been met, the judge will find you not guilty and dismiss your case.
+If all those requirements have been met, the judge will withdraw your plea of guilty and dismiss your case.
 By having your case dismissed, you have now received a partial expungement.

 After a successful partial expungement, your record will be removed from the State’s online databases (e.g.OSCN), and your OSBI record will typically state that you were arrested for the offense, plead not guilty, and the case was dismissed.

-Partial expungement for a felony DUI with a deferred sentence
+Partial Expungement for a Felony DUI With a Deferred Sentence

 Just like with a misdemeanor DUI, if you plead to a deferred sentence on your felony DUI, the judge withholds a finding of guilt.
 Upon successful completion of the sentence, normally a much longer period than for a misdemeanor DUI, the judge finds you not guilty and dismisses your case.
 Your record has now been partially expunged.
 Notably, this doesn’t prevent you from seeking a full expungement later if you choose to do so.

-Full Expungement
+Full DUI Expungement in Oklahoma

 A full expungement, or Section 18 Expungement, erases your criminal arrest, criminal charge, criminal court proceedings and other public criminal records.
 After a full expungement takes place a person can legally say the incident did not occur.
-This is because a full expungement is exactly what you think of when you think of an expungement – It treats the crime as if it had never happened at all.
+This is because a full expungement is exactly what you think of when you think of an expungement -- It treats the crime as if it had never happened at all.

-Full expungement for a misdemeanor DUI with a deferred sentence
+Full Expungement for a Misdemeanor DUI With a Deferred Sentence

 If you have received a partial expungement after successfully completing a deferred sentence, you still qualify for a full expungement.
 In order to get a full expungement, you only need to wait one year from the time you received your partial expungement (the date you completed your deferred sentence, and the judge dismissed your case).
 If you don’t have any felony convictions and you don’t have any pending misdemeanor or felony charges, you can get a full expungement.

-Full expungement for a misdemeanor DUI with a suspended sentence
+Full Expungement for a Misdemeanor DUI With a Suspended Sentence

 If you plead guilty to a misdemeanor DUI but did not receive a deferred sentence, you can still qualify for a full expungement.
 Normally a suspended sentence for a misdemeanor DUI is 12 months.
 Unlike with a deferred sentence, you enter a plea of guilty and the judge immediately finds you guilty.
 You are then put on probation for 12 months, and at the end of that probation your case is not automatically partially expunged.
 Even if you successfully complete the requirements of probation, your case will remain public unless you later receive a full expungement.
 However, you do have the ability to get a full expungement 5 years after you have successfully completed your suspended sentence.